-The unit’s design style easily stands out.
+The propane heater’s design style easily stands out.
 It’s efficiency and energy-saving qualities being other major selling points.
-It’s also an easy-to-install heater that slips effortlessly into the gas fitter.
+It’s also an easy-to-install heater that slips effortlessly into the propane gas heater fitter.
 The manufacturer, however, advises that your wall’s thickness must not be less than 4 ½ inches or more than 12 5/8 inches.

 The heater features a heavy-duty grill made from die-cast aluminum and has a ceramic glass window for safety reasons.
 It’s certified for use in the US and Canada.

 - Large, heavy-duty die-cast grill

 - Simple to maintain

 - Built-in room thermostat

 5. Ashley Hearth DVAG11L 11,000 BTU Direct Vent Propane Heater

 Finally, Ashley Hearth DVAG11L is the most affordable on this list and perfect for zoned heating.
 It costs under $400 and weighs 41.7 pounds.

 The DVAG11L direct vent propane wall furnace has an 11,000 BTU propane input and is designed to heat up to 375 square feet.